eukarya-inc/notion-proxy/README.md

 # Notion proxy

+> [!WARNING]
+> Notion launches [functionality to publish Notion site on custom domain](https://www.notion.so/ja-jp/help/connect-a-custom-domain-with-notion-sites).
+So this repository has been stopped for maintenance.

 Deliver notion pages via your domain.
 Reference [fruitionsite](https://github.com/stephenou/fruitionsite) for rewrite html processing.
 This proxy does not depend on Cloudflare and launches on express server.

 ## Node Version